 ANN models are flexible and provide numerous advantages over reservoir models with respect to input data.
-It can easily integrate meteorological processes (e.g. snow dynamics, evapotranspiration) without any preprocessing of the raw data, whereas it is generally calculated beforehand in reservoir models.
-It is also possible to add a large amount of raw data in ANN models and let the model select those relevant for a good simulation, which make the modelling easier and also can give insight into the input data or catchment characteristics (Wunsch et al., 2022).
-This helps to avoid additional uncertainties related to (i) arbitrary decisions over the raw data (e.g. choosing precipitation from one station rather than another), (ii) interpolation (when data from several meteorological stations over a catchment are available) or (iii) preprocessing (e.g. snow routine, potential evapotranspiration).
-This great flexibility regarding input data makes ANN model close to a 2D or semi-distributed approach.
-If necessary, the transition between 1D and 2D input data are comparably easy, whereas in reservoir models this usually involves changing or adapting the tool.
+They can easily integrate meteorological processes (e.g. snow dynamics, evapotranspiration) without any pre-processing of the raw data, whereas this is generally calculated beforehand in reservoir models.
+It is also possible to add a large amount of raw data in ANN models and let the model select those relevant for a good simulation, which makes the modelling easier and can also give insight into the input data or catchment characteristics (Wunsch et al., 2022).
+This helps to avoid additional uncertainties related to (i) arbitrary decisions on the raw data (e.g. choosing precipitation from one station rather than another), (ii) interpolation (when data from several meteorological stations over a catchment are available) or (iii) pre-processing (e.g. snow routine, potential evapotranspiration).
+This great flexibility regarding input data makes ANN models close to a two-dimensional or semi-distributed approach.
+If necessary, the transition between one-dimensional and two-dimensional input data are comparably easy, whereas in reservoir models this usually involves changing or adapting the tool.

-Reservoir models do not need long calibration period to provide accurate and relevant simulation results.
-In contrast, a very short time series or a short time series with long dry periods can be detrimental for the learning of ANN model, which seems to benefit from long periods of relevant discharge (at least 5 years).
-We have seen that the ANN model has difficulties in simulating the flows of the Qachqouch spring, mainly because of (i) the short calibration period, and (ii) the long low water periods which are not relevant for training the model.
+Reservoir models do not need a long calibration period to provide accurate and relevant simulation results.
+In contrast, a very short time series or a short time series with long dry periods can be detrimental for the learning of the ANN model, which seems to benefit from long periods of relevant discharge (at least 5 years).
+We have seen that the ANN model has difficulties in simulating the flows of Qachqouch spring, mainly because of (i) the short calibration period and (ii) the long low-water periods which are not relevant for training the model.
 On the other hand, the reservoir model has been able to integrate key elements (e.g. double porosity, matrix-conduit exchanges, fast conduit transfer in wet periods) by relying on the conceptual model.

 The ANN approach does not require any prior knowledge of the system and inherently considers model structure and parameters.
-This makes the modelling process easier and faster thus saving the operator a great amount of time.
+This makes the modelling process easier and faster, thus saving the operator a great amount of time.
 On the other hand, reservoir models require a significant investment in reading the literature, analysing expert knowledge, and doing trial and error during model design.
-Moreover, the cost of a change of structure is not trivial.
+Moreover, the cost of a change in structure is not trivial.
 Depending on the modelling platform (e.g. software, raw code), it may take more or less time - or even be impossible - to take certain elements into account.
-For example, in this study, the KarstMod platform does not allow (i) different porosities to be considered in the same reservoir, leading to difficulties in modelling the piezometric levels during dry periods for the Lez system; (ii) using different E{min} values, which may benefit the Qachqouch model; (iii) considering polje and surface water influence in the Unica model; or (iv) considering snow dynamics in the structure of the Aubach model.
+For example, in this study, the KarstMod platform does not allow one to (i) consider different porosities in the same reservoir, leading to difficulties in modelling the piezometric levels during dry periods for the Lez system, (ii) use different E{min} values, which may benefit the Qachqouch model, (iii) consider polje and surface water influence in the Unica model, or (iv) consider snow dynamics in the structure of the Aubach model.